The ONLY Landscaping Email Marketing Guide You Need

 Cadence and drip sequence

 You might have heard about a drip campaign, sales cadence, or welcome sequence.
-Know how can you use them to achieve your lawn care email marketing goals for your business.
+Learn how to use them to achieve your lawn care email marketing goals for your business.

 Learn what is an Email cadence and what are drip campaigns here.

-The most important thing you can identify to make your drips effective is the trigger.
+The trigger is the most important thing you can identify to make your drips effective.

 A trigger in a drip campaign with a defined cadence is either an action or an event.
 Your email is sent based on a trigger such as on a prospect’s birthday (event) or when a lead checks out your landscaping service but doesn’t call you (action).